do-jonathan4/lfz-m1/exercises/javascript-event-loop/README.md

     - `"Hello 2 seconds later"`

-1. Using `setInterval` and `clearInterval`, log the following string to the console every 10 seconds, 5 times.
+1. Using `setInterval` and `clearInterval`, log the following string to the console every 1 second, 5 times.

     - `"Intervals"`